AWehenkel/ADA-2017/FinalProject/README.md

   - README
   - Proofreading
 # Poster presentation
-We will work together during one morning the week before the presentation to chose which figures and which results to present onto the poster.
+We will work together to chose which figures and which results to present onto the poster.
+Quentin will do the presentation.